Davod3/Project-Enderman/README.md

 ## Supports the creation of any kind of minecraft servers

-	-User inputs the server download url
+	-User inputs the server download url (done)
-	-Server is downloaded
+	-Server is downloaded (done)
-	-User creates or selects the start script
+	-User creates or selects the start script (selection done)

 ## Supports simple server start/stop procedure